F. Charles Wightman, D.D.S.

 emergency dentistry when you need it the most!
 Rely on

-over 95 years of dental experience.
+100 years of dental experience.

 Hold the tooth by the crown.
 If it is dirty, rinse the root in water.
 Do not scrub the tooth or remove any attached tissue fragments.
 If possible, have the patient hold the tooth between their cheek and gum.
 If this is not possible, place the tooth in a cup of milk, or when milk is not available, in a cup of cool water.
 Immediately call Princeton Dental Group for further instructions.